izdrail/lzomedia.com/src/content/work/today-intel-find-the-latest-trendins-on-social-media.md

 ---
-title: News AI - Project
+title: Today Intel - Find the latest trends on social media
 publishDate: 2020-03-02 00:00:00
 img: https://i.imgur.com/QrnTmX9.png
-img_alt: news ai
+img_alt: today intel
 description: |
-  News AI is a groundbreaking project that harnesses the power of artificial intelligence to simplify the process of content creation and sharing.
+  Today Intel is a web application that allows you to find the latest trends on social media.
 tags:
   - Laravel
   - Fast Api